osxmidi/LinVst/README.md

 >  LinVst tested with Wine2/Wine3/Wine4 and Linux Tracktion 7/Waveform, Linux Ardour 5.6, Linux Bitwig Studio 2.x, Linux Reaper 5.x, Linux Renoise 3.1

+(Bitwig Notes: Bitwig needs all LinVst plugins checked to run as a "Independent plug-in host process"

+Settings->Plug-ins

+then check all LinVst plugins to run as "Independent plug-in host process" for 32-/64-bit)

 d2d1 based plugins

 d2d1.dll can cause errors because Wine's current d2d1 support is not complete and using a d2d1.dll override might produce a black (blank) display.